 b.
-Mainstream Fund Services, Inc.
+Fundadministration, Inc.

-As explained above in Section IV, the Court authorized the Receiver to retain the Sallah Firm to investigate and pursue multi-million-dollar claims against Mainstream on a contingency fee basis.
-The Sallah Firm has drafted a complaint, and after initially refusing to do so, Mainstream has entered into a tolling agreement and thereafter an amended tolling agreement.
-The Receiver and Mainstream mediated their dispute on October 13, 2020, and negotiations are ongoing.
+As explained above in Section IV, the Court authorized the Receiver to retain the Sallah Firm to investigate and pursue multi-million-dollar claims against Fundadministration on a contingency fee basis.
+The Sallah Firm has drafted a complaint, and after initially refusing to do so, Fundadministration has entered into a tolling agreement and thereafter many amended tolling agreements.
+The Receiver and Fundadministration mediated their dispute on October 13, 2020 and reached an agreement regarding the Receiver's claims.
+The parties anticipate that this settlement will be completed within the next two weeks, and the Receivership Estate will recover \$3,950,000 minus attorneys' fees paid to the Sallah Firm.
+The Receiver will address this matter in more detail through separate, subsequent filings.